99% Propylthiouracil Powder In Stock

 Both MMI and PTU can cause liver damage, but the liver damage caused by MMI is relatively mild, mainly intrahepatic cholestasis, which usually occurs about 2 weeks after medication;

-The main manifestations are elevated bilirubin and jaundice, laboratory examination.
+The main manifestations are elevated bilirubin and jaundice, and laboratory examination.

 It can be seen that serum bilirubin is elevated, liver enzymes are mildly elevated, and liver biopsy shows the presence of hepatocyte structure, accompanied by cholestasis in the tubules and mild periportal inflammation.